 Northumberland National Park is the northernmost national park in England.
 It exists between the Scottish border in the north to just south of Hadrian’s Wall, and it is one of the least populated and least visited of the National Parks.

 There are several different landscapes in the park, from the Cheviot Hills to areas of rolling moorland to sections of Hadrian’s Wall, an installation built during the Roman occupation.
-With its rich history, there are many interesting archaeological sites which have the potential to enrich a night sky photograph.
+With its rich history, there are many interesting archaeological sites that have the potential to enrich a night sky photograph.

 In 2013 the International Dark-Sky Association announced Northumberland and Kielder as a Dark Sky Park – the largest protected dark sky park in Europe.